This is the best, most comprehensive landing page checklist on the internet.

 6. The page is mobile responsive.

-This probably doesn’t need to be said in 2019, and frankly, if you need a checklist to catch this, I’m guessing you got 99 more pressing problems, son.
+This probably doesn’t need to be said, and frankly, if you need a checklist to catch this, I’m guessing you got 99 more pressing problems, son.

 That said, make sure your landing page is not only mobile responsive, but that it actually looks good on both mobile, tablet, and desktop devices.
 Screenfly let’s you test this quickly across numerous devices.